vlfm/VFAppSecurityLockWindow/README.md

 VFAppSecurityLockWindow
 =======================
-Utility that helps create lock screen for an application.
+Utility that helps create a lock screen for an application.

 Purpose
 =